-Public participation and involvement is important for the development of the SWMP.
+Public participation and involvement are important for the development of the SWMP.
 By encouraging input from diverse groups, there can be beneficial impacts to the development of the program.
 Members of the community can get involved in several ways.
 Possibilities for participation include serving as citizen representatives on a local storm water management panel, attending public hearings, working as citizen volunteers, or participating in volunteer monitoring efforts.

 Permit Part 4.2.2 - Implement a program that complies with applicable State and Local public notice requirements.
+The SWMP shall include ongoing opportunities for public involvement and participation, but at a minimum two (2) times annually.

-- 4.2.2.1 Permittees shall adopt a program or policy directive to create opportunities for the public to provide input during the decision making processes involving the development, implementation and update of the SWMP document including development and adoption of all required ordinances or regulatory mechanisms. - 4.2.2.2 Make the revised SWMP document available to the public for review and input within 120 days from the effective date of this Permit. - 4.2.2.3 A current version of the SWMP document shall remain available for public review and input for the life of the Permit.
-If the Permittee maintains a website, the latest version of the SWMP document shall be posted on the website within 120 days from the effective date of this Permit and shall clearly denote a specific contact person and phone number or email address to allow the public to review and provide input for the life of the Permit. - 4.2.2.4 The Permittee must at a minimum comply with State and Local public notice requirements when implementing a public involvement/participation program.
+- 4.2.2.1 Permittees shall adopt a program or policy directive to create opportunities for the public to provide input during the decision-making processes involving the development, implementation, and update of the SWMP document including development and adoption of all required ordinances or regulatory mechanisms.
+To be done a minimum of two (2) times annually. - 4.2.2.2 Make the revised SWMP document available to the public for review and input within 180 days from the effective date of this Permit. - 4.2.2.3 A current version of the SWMP document shall remain available for public review and input for the life of the Permit.
+If the Permittee maintains a website, the latest version of the SWMP document shall be posted on the website within 180 days from the effective date of this Permit and shall clearly denote a specific contact person and phone number or email address to allow the public to review and provide input for the life of the Permit.